Central Coast Nature and Parks

 - Crackneck Point lookout in Wyrrabalong National Park

-Both Gerrin Point, near Killcare, and Crackneck Point, near Bateau Bay, are vantage points for spotting humpback, southern right and other whales between May and November.
-At the beaches on the Central Coast you might be lucky enough to spot pods of dolphins frolicking near the shore.
+Both Gerrin Point and Crackneck Point are great vantage points for spotting humpback, southern right and other whales between May and November.
+You might also be lucky enough to spot pods of dolphins frolicking offshore near the beaches, which completes the Central Coast’s nature bonanza.

-Another amazing wildlife experience is the gathering of Australia’s largest water birds at The Entrance, a daily event for many years after a local fish shop began feeding scraps to pelicans.
-The birds, with up to 2.8 metre wing spans, flock to Memorial Park at 3.30pm for the Pelican Feed.
+Another amazing wildlife experience is the daily gathering of Australia’s largest water birds at The Entrance.
+Feeding the pelicans has been an everyday occurrence here since a local fishmonger began feeding seafood scraps to the birds, which have a wing span of up to 2.8 metres.
+Join the flock at Memorial Park at 3.30 pm for the Pelican Feed.